daniel-2-7/UMarket/README.md

 Created A Web Application for Students to list their second-hand items onto the web where students can buy from their fellow students in a lower price and need not to buy a new one

-Used Python-Flask and Databse to implement
+Used Python-Flask and Database to implement